meyer-lab/FcgR-binding/Manuscript/Text/05_Acknowledgements.md

 # Author contributions statement

-A.S.M. conceived the experiment(s),  A.S.M. and R.A.R. conducted the experiment(s), A.S.M. and R.A.R. analyzed the results.
+A.S.M. and F.N. conceived the experiment(s),  A.S.M., R.A.R., N.G., and A.L. conducted the experiments and analyzed the results.
 All authors reviewed the manuscript.